RishabhDevbanshi/Hacktoberfest-2020-Emojipedia/README.md

 1. Fork this repository.
 2. Clone it to your local computer using <strong>git clone</strong> command.
+3. Use <strong>git remote add upstream https://github.com/RishabhDevbanshi/Emojipedia.git</strong> and then <strong>git pull upstream master</strong> to keep your local repo up-to-date with this repository.
-3. Install all dependencies using <strong>npm install</strong>
+4. Install all dependencies using <strong>npm install</strong>
-4. Make required changes and improvements.
+5. Make required changes and improvements.
-5. Make a pull request .
+6. Make a pull request .

 <h5>Don't forget to give this repository a STAR.⭐</h5>